How To | Communicate Better with your Team

 Would your team members each be able to summarise your company’s mission, values and ethos, or would everyone say something different?
 Is it something they can buy into and get passionate about?

-The most productive environments are where everyone feels part of a common purpose – and that’s only possible when your mission, values and ethos are fully embedded into your company culture.
+The most productive environments are where everyone feels part of a common purpose.
+That’s only possible when your mission, values and ethos are fully embedded into your culture.

 #4.
 SCHEDULE REGULAR MEETUPS

 While this is likely to be virtual for the foreseeable future, regularly having an informal ‘team huddle’ where you can check in with everyone as a group can be really useful.